dfredriksen/crossoverchallenge/README.md

 Bonus feature ability to move to previous and next clip with the F7 and F9 keys respectively Fixed a bug with the clip indexes and added highlight to selected clip

+### v1.0.5
+Bonus feature ability to click on marker tags on timeline to jump to clip position. added ability to pause in between clips before it transitions to a new clip.